Historical Timeline of Los Angeles

 1971 - The Los Angeles Convention Center opens in Downtown LA.
 The LACC was designed by architect Charles Luckman, who had previously partnered with William Pereira on LA landmarks such as CBS Television City and the master plan for LAX.
 Luckman's own firm designed the Theme Building at LAX and The Forum.

 1971 - Magic Mountain opens in Santa Clarita.
-Now known as Six Flags Magic Mountain, the 262-acre theme park is known as the "Thrill Capital of the World" - its 19 roller coasters is currently the world record for most roller coasters in an amusement park.
+Now known as Six Flags Magic Mountain, the theme park is nicknamed the "Thrill Capital of the World" for its record-breaking 20 roller coasters.

 1972 - The famed Memphis label Stax Records presents the Wattstax music festival at the Coliseum.
 Often dubbed the “Black Woodstock,” Wattstax features performances from the label’s roster of legendary music acts, including Isaac Hayes, The Staple Singers, Albert King, Rufus and Carla Thomas, the Bar-Kays and many more.

-1972 - The South Bay Bike Trail is constructed, linking Pacific Palisades with Santa Monica, Venice, Marina del Rey and other beach cities, and turning the beach into even more of a recreation destination.
+1972 - The South Bay Bike Trail is constructed, linking Pacific Palisades with Santa Monica, Venice, Marina del Rey and other beach cities.

 1974 - The J. Paul Getty Museum moves to a recreated Roman villa on a hill overlooking the ocean in Pacific Palisades.